Why Do We Value Sustainability?

-In 2020, we joined with cooperatives from across the country to begin working towards carbon neutral status for the entire dairy industry by 2050.
+In 2020, we joined with cooperatives from across the country to begin working towards greenhouse gas neutrality for the by 2050.

-Through the Innovation Center for U.S. Dairy, cooperatives will work with industry partners, customers and consumers to help reach these goals.
-The three focus areas of the Net Zero Initiative (NZI) are:
+Through the Innovation Center for U.S. Dairy, cooperatives will work with industry partners, customers and consumers to help reach these new industry-wide 2050 environmental goals: